mountaineerbr/shellChatGPT/man/README.md

 ### 2.4 Voice input (STT), and voice output (TTS)

-The `options -ccwz` may be combined to have voice recording input and synthesised voice output, specially nice with chat modes.
+The `options -bccwz` may be combined to have voice recording input and synthesised voice output, specially nice with chat modes.
 When setting `flag -w` or `flag -z`, the first positional parameters are read as STT or TTS arguments.
 When setting both `flags -wz`, add a double hyphen to